1070 North Monroe Street, Suite B

 Hospice is a special kind of care designed not only to support people faced with the challenges of a terminal illness, but to also support those who are sharing in the journey.
 Hospice seeks to improve the quality of a patient’s last months of life by offering comfort, dignity and ultimately living their remaining time to the fullest surrounded by family, friends and a professional health care team.

-The Mercy Memorial Hospice of Monroe philosophy considers the dying process – like birth, growth, maturity, and aging – a meaningful phase of the human experience.
+Monroe Hospice philosophy considers the dying process – like birth, growth, maturity, and aging – a meaningful phase of the human experience.

 How the Process Works